 In-ceiling sound systems add height to your sound system and make it more spacious.
 In-ceiling audio systems can be used with any good design, including a sturdy base, soundbar, or traditional surround sound system with a receiver.

 In-ceiling audio systems allow you to reproduce the multi-dimensional sound of movie theaters from your home cinema.
 They provide a rich listening experience.

 Out of sight

 In-ceiling audio systems add dimension to your sound system and are in a great place.
 Ceilings are a great way to keep your eyes out of the sun.
-The speakers are intended to be heard, not viewed.
-They are much smaller than in-wall speakers and therefore less noticeable.
+The speaker is intended to be heard, not viewed.
+They are much smaller than in-wall speaker and therefore less noticeable.
 This is a great thing.

 In-ceiling speakers have many benefits, but there are also some cons.
 For example, they sound less clear and require more technology.